AustinPriesel-Skillable/DPAI-130-mdrnzappsdtbsdepth/Day 2/Day 2.md

     +++https://github.com/technofocus-pte/MigrateLinuxworkloads/tree/main/resources/deployment+++

 3. Select **Deploy to Azure**.
-This will open a new browser tab to the Azure Portal for custom deployments.![The GitHub page with Deploy to Azure button highlighted.](./media/image107.png)
+This will open a new browser tab to the Azure Portal for custom deployments.

+    ![The GitHub page with Deploy to
+    Azure button highlighted.](./media/image107.png)

-4. Fill in the required ARM template parameters.
+5. Fill in the required ARM template parameters.

     - **Subscription:** Use the default one